erjillsison/Reddit-Wallpaper-Downloader/Reddit Wallpaper Downloader v0.1/README.txt

 		wait until number of files in wallpapers folder match the required number(default:10)

-		-Automatically creates config.txt, links.txt and wallpapers folder -Downloads images (subreddits downloaded from and number of files downloaded is set in config.txt) -Sets the desktop background from one of the downloaded images
+		-Automatically creates config.txt, links.txt and wallpapers folder -Downloads 10 images by default
+		-Sets the desktop background from one of the downloaded images

 	Subsequest runs:
-		-Cycles through the images download to set as desktop background -Once all images have been used, redo the first run sequence(redownload..)
+		-Cycles through the images download to set as desktop background -Once all images have been used, images will be deleted and a new set will be downloaded

 TASK SCHEDULING:
-	The app uses Windows Task Scheduler to run automatically in given intervals To enable this:
-		-Can be done manually by using the Windows Task Scheduler app -or use the scheduler.exe included and follow the steps given by the prompt
+	-Run scheduler.exe and follow prompt
+	-This creates a task schedule using Windows Task Scheduler

 CONFIG:
 	-Edit config.txt to add more subreddits(under 'subreddits' key separated by a '+')